daronphang/programming-resources/design-patterns/OOP/behavioral/state.md

 ### Makes state transitions explicit

-When an object defines its current state solely in terms of internal values, its state transitions have no explicit representation; introducing separate objects for different states mkaes the transitions more explicit.
+When an object defines its current state solely in terms of internal values, its state transitions have no explicit representation; introducing separate objects for different states makes the transitions more explicit.

 ### State objects can be shared